ExpediaGroup/graphql-kotlin/executions/graphql-kotlin-automatic-persisted-queries/README.md

 ## Use it

-1. Create an instance of `AutomaticPersistedQueriesProvider` by specific as a constructor argument an implementation of an `AutomaticPersistedQueriesCache` abstract class, which is the class where the queries will be persisted by their unique identifier.
+1. Create an instance of `AutomaticPersistedQueriesProvider` by specific as a constructor argument an implementation of an `AutomaticPersistedQueriesCache` interface, which is the place where the queries will be persisted by their unique identifier.

 **Note:** `graphql-kotlin` provides a default in-memory cache implementation of `AutomaticPersistedQueriesCache` called `DefaultAutomaticPersistedQueriesCache`.